-An enhanced SLA from an ISO addresses these shortcomings: because it is provided by a single independent company, the enhanced SLA serves as a single point-of-entry for all service and support needs, regardless of which manufacturer's equipment is in service.
-In addition, because ISOs specialize in providing dedicated service—not merely selling equipment—clients receive faster service than with traditional OEM SLAs.
+An enhanced SLA from an ISO addresses these shortcomings.
+Because a single independent company provides it, the enhanced SLA serves as a single point of entry for all service and support needs, regardless of which manufacturer's equipment is in service.
+In addition, because ISOs specialize in providing dedicated service—not merely selling equipment—clients receive faster service than traditional OEM SLAs.

 When taken together, these advantages combined represent significant cost savings over traditional SLAs.
 Billing arrangements for enhanced SLAs are also often more flexible than the three years upfront payment many OEMs require.
 Consider tailoring your service level agreement to meet the specific needs of your specific infrastructure.